GrantZheng/neomonolith-with-UCDD/README.md

 # Monolith_demo
+The monolith and microservice designs have been discussed in many papers.
+So I omit discussion of it here.
+I think monolith is a better choice for entrepreneurial projects.
-Monolith_demo project is an example of the elegant monolith that build by the [Go-kit toolkit](https://github.com/go-kit/kit) with the [Gokit-cli](https://github.com/GrantZheng/kit).
+Monolith_demo project is an example of the [elegant monolith or neomonolith](https://inconshreveable.com/10-07-2015/the-neomonolith/), that build by the [Go-kit toolkit](https://github.com/go-kit/kit) with the [Gokit-cli](https://github.com/GrantZheng/kit).
 It describes a live stream application consisting of multiple services, such as room, gift, user and so on.

 # How to build an easily separated monolith